theryeguy92/HTB-Solar-Lab/README.md

 # Solar Lab Write Up

 # Intro
-For this Hack the Box (HTB) machine, techniques such as Enumeration, user pivoting, and privaledge escalation were used in order to obtain both the user and root flags.
+For this Hack the Box (HTB) machine, techniques such as Enumeration, user pivoting, and privilege escalation were used to obtain both the user and root flags.

 Below you can find of the tools that I used to complete this challenge
 1. Kali Linux: An operating system that specializes in penetration testing.
-2. Nmap: An open-source toolf for network exploration, along with security auditing
+2. Nmap: An open-source tool for network exploration, along with security auditing
 3. Crackmapexec: Automates the active directory of networks.
-THis can be used for Password Spraying, Credential Validation and Command Execution.
+This can be used for Password Spraying, Credential Validation and Command Execution.
-4. Hydra: A well known login cracker that is used for Brute Force Attacks.
+4. Hydra: A well-known login cracker that is used for Brute Force Attacks.

 I will go into detail regarding the steps taken.
-First we will go over the initial reconnaissance, identifying avenues of exploitation, exploitation foothold, then post exploitation.
+We will go over the initial reconnaissance, identifying avenues of exploitation, exploitation foothold, then post exploitation.

-### Initial Reconnisance
+### Initial Reconnaissance
 As with the first step of any HTB challenge, or penetration test, is to do a network scan.
 Below is a screenshot of the Nmap findings.

 ```bash